Cloud Based VOIP System vs. Traditional PBX

 Even for one site, however, you can achieve great flexibility when it comes to adding or removing extensions, when a Hosted PBX provider is dedicated to servicing your PBX.
 A Hosted PBX provider is also responsible for making sure that you are able to make calls uninterrupted in the event of a partial communications outage, and they regularly back up their systems to protect yours.

-Lastly, the greatest advantage of using a hosted PBX may well be the cost.
-Industry analysts estimate that setting up hosted PBX costs up to 70% less than implementing an in-house PBX.
+Lastly, the greatest advantage of using a cloud based VOIP system may well be the cost.
+Industry analysts estimate that setting up cloud based voip phone system costs up to 70% less than implementing an in-house PBX.

 Why You Might Want to Avoid a Hosted PBX